 No, natural gas is not feasible at this time.
 However, propane is a permitted, viable and cost effective alternative.

 The Sunset Beach at Lake Diefenbaker Subdivision is in the RM of Loreburn #254.
-Taxes are based on an assessment of the lot and any subsequent property development and are paid to the RM of Loreburn.
-The average cost for property taxes in 2019 was about $415.00 and ranged from $320.00 to $500.00.
+Taxes are based on an assessment of the lot and any subsequent property developments and are paid to the RM of Loreburn.

 Current examples from the RM of Loreburn in a Resort Residential Zoned Development can be found here.